ROWAN UNIVERSITY POLICY

 - Excluded from the disclosure requirement are income from seminars, lectures, or teaching engagements, reimbursed travel or sponsored travel, and service on advisory or review panels sponsored by a federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.

-- Investigator means the Principal Investigator, co-principal investigator, co-investigators and any other University personnel (including faculty, non-faculty employees, residents, postdoctoral trainees and students) who, in the course of their association with the University are or will be responsible for the design, conduct, administration, collaboration, analysis and/or reporting of either research or training activities, funded or proposed for funding by any sponsor, or of unsponsored research or training activities.
+- Investigator means the Principal Investigator, co-principal investigator, co-investigators and any other University personnel (including faculty, non-faculty employees, residents, postdoctoral trainees and students) who, in the course of their association with the University are or will be responsible for the design, conduct, and/or reporting of either research or training activities, funded or proposed for funding by any sponsor, or of unsponsored research or training activities.
 As used herein, the term "investigator" also covers collaborators, grantors or contractors.

 - Manage means taking action to address a real or apparent financial conflict of interest, which can include reducing or eliminating the financial conflict of interest, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.